 04. Credit cards

-Credit cards aren’t as popular as bank loans for startup financing because of the high interest rates and short pay periods.
+Credit cards aren’t as popular as learning how to get a startup business loan because of the high interest rates and short pay periods.
 Businesses do find them useful for subsidizing cash flow.
 If you can’t keep up with bills and don’t have access to emergency funds, a credit card can help keep things moving.

 For both startup and existing businesses, credit cards serve the same purpose: immediate access to business financing.
 “The access is sometimes far more important than the actual cost of financing if it immediately benefits their business,” says Wade.
 “If it takes them a few months to pay it off at a higher interest rate, it’s still worth it.”